pyhys/minimalmodbus/doc/develop.rst

 Use only external links in the README.txt, otherwise they will not work on Python Package Index (PyPI).
 No Sphinx-specific constructs are allowed in that file.

+Design priorities:
+ * Easy to use
+ * Catch errors early
+ * Informative error messages
+ * Good unittest coverage
+ * Same codebase for Python2 and Python3

 General driver structure
 -------------------------------------------------------------------------